zhongyuanzhao/zhongyuanzhao.github.io/_news/2022-11-22-delay-aware-backpressure-routing-submitted-ICASSP.md

 The source code will soon be available at <https://github.com/zhongyuanzhao/biasBP>

-[Bojan Radojičić](https://www.linkedin.com/in/radojicicbojan/), an student from University of Novi Sad, Serbia, has contributed to the project, especially the source code, during his visit to Rice University.
+[Bojan Radojičić](https://www.linkedin.com/in/radojicicbojan/), a student from University of Novi Sad, Serbia, has contributed to the project, especially the source code, during his visit to Rice University.